-The Vancouver Flea Market, also referred to by its many patrons as “the big red barn,” has been running since 2002 and today the venue hosts flea markets and other special events most Saturdays and Sundays of the year.
+The Vancouver Flea Market, also referred to by its many patrons as “the big red barn,” has been running since 1983.
+Today the venue hosts flea markets and other special events most Saturdays and Sundays of the year.
 With just under 40,000 square feet of space, at least 360 vendors in one place and 4,000 shoppers visiting each weekend, it’s the biggest indoor market of its kind in the region.

 Location, Times and Admission

-Located at 703 Terminal Avenue, the Vancouver Flea Market has everything from clothes to electronics, art, jewellery, toys, sports equipment, china, music and vintage everything.
+Located at 703 Terminal Avenue, the Vancouver Flea Market has everything from clothes to electronics, art, jewellery, toys, sports equipment, fine china, music and vintage everything.
 The venue is just a few blocks from Science World and the Science World-Main Street SkyTrain Station.

-Open every Saturday and Sunday from 9 am to 5 pm, and most holiday Mondays from 10 am to 4 pm, admission is just a couple of bucks.
+The place is open every Saturday and Sunday from 9:00 am until around 5:00 pm, and most holiday Mondays from 10:00 am to 4:00 pm.
+Admission on regular days is just a couple of bucks.
 For special events, it’s usually around $4.

-Parking isn’t great, so if you don’t find any available spaces right outside you may need to park a few blocks away (possibly down around the Vancouver bus and train station) and then walk back.
+Parking isn’t great, so if you don’t find any available spaces right outside you might have to park a few blocks away and then walk back.

 What’s Near the Flea Market?

-If you like flea markets, another great place is the DTES Street Market.
-It’s not for everyone, but neither are flea markets in general.
-Another fabulous flea market is the Cloverdale Market which takes place on Sundays at the Cloverdale Fairgrounds.
+TIP #2: Another fabulous flea market is the Cloverdale Flea Market which takes place on Sundays at the Cloverdale Fairgrounds.
 It’s huge and impressive.
 The Abbotsford Flea Market is also a really good one.